 Given the inherent complexity we have paid specific attention during our audit to the application of hedge accounting and the valuation of derivatives.
-We have evaluated the Company's hedge documentation and identification process for new hedge relationships.
+We have evaluated the Company's hedge documentation and identification process for hedge relationships.
 Our procedures included assessing the calculation method of the defined hedged risk.
-We evaluated the Company's hedge effectiveness testing and assessed whether the accounting requirements were met for each hedge relationship.
-Our valuation specialist made its own valuation of the fair value of the derivatives and compared this with the fair value as disclosed by the Company.
-We also assessed whether the disclosure requirements were met in the financial statements.
+We evaluated the Company's hedge effectiveness testing and assessed whether the financial reporting requirements were met for each hedge relationship.
+Our valuation specialist made valuations of the fair value of the derivatives and compared these with the fair value as disclosed by the Company.
+We also assessed whether the disclosure requirements were met in Note 16 of the financial statements.